davehodg/recruitment/README.md

 # CVs

-A lot of discussion revolves around curriculum vitaes (aka resumes) and how they can successfully get you an interview.
+A lot of discussion revolves around curriculum vitae (aka resumes) and how they can successfully get you an interview.

 * [Resumes](./resumes)
 * [Applicant Tracking Systems](ats_systems)

 # LinkedIn

-Love it or hate it most of us seem to find LinkedIn useful for networking and finding jobs/work to apply for.
+Love it or hate it, most of us find LinkedIn useful for networking and finding jobs/work to apply for.
 Here are some thoughts about LinkedIn

 * [Profile photos](profile_photos)